briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Created LocationView, that will be used to show map and allows user to interact with map.
 In DetailView, each place should have a picture of its google map location and the name of the location.
 This will replace the longitude and latitude textfield/text in DetailView.
 I first comment out long/lat.
 DetailView needs to be connected to LocationView, as each place will have its own map.
 Used NavigationLink to do so.

+To display map, LocationView uses MapKit and requires a longitude, latitude, rangeMeter and degreeDelta.
+Current values are default, so each place currently has the same map view (will change soon).
+Added text of where the address and long/lat will later be a textfield, so that a user can search/find places.
+A slider has been added, but does not work yet.